hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 Need to buffer the latest events in each round.
 The event creator can build on top of any event that has a birth round that is less than or equal to the event creator's current round.
-Events that have a birth round higher than the current round need to be buffered before reaching the event creator.
+Events that have a birth round higher than the pending round need to be buffered before reaching the event creator.

 Buffer: To ensure that the birth round of the child created is never less than the birth round of the parent, Only events that have a birthRound less than or equal to the event creator's current round are let through.